 Myth #7: I will not know who has seen my posts

 If you want to know how many people have viewed your messages and even interacted with them, most social media sites have easily accessible analytics.
 This means that you can get a breakdown of who saw and interacted with your posts, their age and location, and sometimes when traffic was heaviest on your pages.
 You can use this information to determine how to make your social media interactions better.

 Myth #8: Negative feedback will be my undoing

 Social media is not the only place you can receive less than stellar feedback.
 The difference is that social media is available for all to see.
 Since negative feedback can be your one of your biggest sources of customer insight, use the unfiltered feedback to address your brand’s limitations and adjust accordingly.
 Always respond politely and try to offer a solution.

 Myth #9: Social Media means no more emails

 This could not be farther from the truth.
 To date, email marketing is still one of the most effective tools used to build your brand and gain a bigger client base.
 It is important to complement your existing marketing tools with social media.

-Myth #10: I should only create business-like posts on social media
+Myth #10: I should only create serious business-like posts on social media

 This is actually a sure way to lose public interest.
-While you should post industry related content, you should also post other things such as inspirational quotes, jokes, short stories, highlights of an event and so on.
+While you should post industry related content, you can also post other things such as industry-related humor, short stories, highlights of an event and so on.
 The beauty about social media is that it is flexible, so just go with the flow.

-If you would like to get your company’s social media going, you can start by contacting Golden Tusk Marketing for all your social media needs and see how it can work wonders for your brand.
+If you would like to get your company’s social media going, you can start by contacting Golden Tusk Marketing and see how we can work wonders for your brand.